THOMASVGTR/ROOTING-FLASHING-PROCCESS-FOR-XIAOMI-REDMI-GO/README.md

 2) UNIVERSAL ADB DRIVER INSTALLER (Download the appropriate version for your OS)
   LINK: https://www.xda-developers.com/install-adb-windows-macos-linux/

-3)AN ANDROID PHONE with ANDROID USB DEBUGGING ENABLED.
+3) AN ANDROID PHONE with ANDROID USB DEBUGGING ENABLED.
 HOW to enable?
   Follow the previous link, every instruction is given there.

 4) NEED SOME BRAINS from your head.